adambard/learnxinyminutes-docs/go.html.markdown

 	// Because they are dynamic, slices can be appended to on-demand.
 	// To append elements to a slice, the built-in append() function is used.
 	// First argument is a slice to which we are appending.
 Commonly,
-	// the array variable is updated in place, as in example below. s := []int{1, 2, 3}		// Result is a slice of length 3. s = append(s, 4, 5, 6)	// Added 3 elements.
+	// the slice variable is updated in place, as in example below. s := []int{1, 2, 3}		// Result is a slice of length 3. s = append(s, 4, 5, 6)	// Added 3 elements.
 Slice now has length of 6.
 	fmt.Println(s) // Updated slice is now [1 2 3 4 5 6]